COVID-19 FAQs

 Is the COVID-19 vaccine required for students?

 The COVID-19 vaccine is not required, but highly recommended.
 Students are encouraged to consult Student Health Services, their private medical provider, or local department of health when making decisions about COVID-19 vaccination.
-While we will continue to study this issue, at this time State System universities do not have the legal authority to mandate COVID vaccines for students.
-Should there be a change in the law authorizing us to mandate COVID vaccines, we would reevaluate our position.
+The State System of universities do not have the legal authority to mandate COVID vaccines for students.

 Where can I get a vaccine?